ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend.md

     let ergs_box_for_bounty = list_of_ergs_boxes[0].clone();

 ```

+As can be seen above once the response was processed, a list of `ErgsBox`es which matched our spec were generated for us.
+We then cloned the first element of the list, as we only need to use a single `ErgsBox` for the bounty.

 And lastly, we can move all of this logic into it's own function to keep things clean.